If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 The marked rectangles in the image below represent the event of flipping heads and rolling an even number:

-First, the rectangles are from the upper half of the square which represents the probability of flipping heads.
+First, the rectangles are from the upper half of the square which stand for the probability of flipping heads.
 Second, only those rectangles associated with rolling one of the three even numbers are marked.
-As you can see, 3 out of the 12 (or 1/4), of the rectangles satisfy the definition of the event.
+As you can see, 3 out of the 12 (or 1/4) of the rectangles satisfy the definition of the event.

 The sum of the areas of the marked rectangles is the area of the intersection of the two events.
 You can calculate the joint probability by considering the fraction of the total area that it covers:

 - P(“Flip Heads”, “Roll Even Number”) = 1/4 = 0.25